aramis-lab/clinica/docs/CAPS/Specifications.md

 }
 ```

 - `Name`: String identifier of the dataset.
 It can be the name of your study for example.
 By default Clinica generates a random UUID for this field.
+When running a pipeline which will create a new CAPS dataset, you can use the `--caps-name` option to provide a name.
+If the CAPS dataset already exist, the existing name will be kept.
-- `BidsVersion`: The version number of the BIDS specifications that the BIDS input dataset is using when this CAPS dataset was generated.
+- `BIDSVersion`: The version number of the BIDS specifications that the BIDS input dataset is using when this CAPS dataset was generated.
 - `CAPSVersion`: The version number of the CAPS specifications used for this dataset.
 - `DatasetType`: Either "raw" or "derivative".
 For a CAPS dataset this should always be "derivative" as it contains processed data.